noi-techpark/odh-docs/source/domains.rst

-domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic position
+domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic position.

-For each domain are listed the available datasets.
-Currently, this section only contains datasets from the `Mobility` domain, but expect more to be published.
+For each domain the available datasets are listed.
+Please refer to the next section for a complete list.

 .. topic:: A note about datasets.